 - Axe Hurl: Your second active skill unlocked when playing as the Barbarian and you should follow the concept noted above and level it alongside Bear Swipe when these active skills are giving you the most gains (and don’t forget to equip them both on your attacks bar).

-- Apocalypse Zow: Focus on levelling this in 33 intervals so that will be 33, 66, 99 and 132 if you have the library available to increase the max level of talents which is a W3 game mechanic.
+- Apocalypse Zow: Focus on levelling this in 33 intervals so that will be 33, 66, 99, 132 (and beyond) if you have the library available to increase the max level of talents which is a W3 game mechanic.
 If you haven’t acquired many zow stacks (or can’t hit the next 33 breakpoint) yet you can skip points in this for now and invest them into one of the talents below instead.

 Idleon Barbarian Build – Fishing Build

-The final build that a Barbarian is capable of is the important fishing build which is key to your broader Legends of Idleon progression given their usage in various mid game progression crafts.
+The skilling build of the Barbarian which is important to fishing and key to your broader Legends of Idleon progression given the various usage of fish mid game progression crafts and other mechanics.
 With this fishing guide to your build you’ll be able to reserve one of your talent presets for catching as many fish as possible.
 In brief fishing is similar to other skills with the Barbarian having talents that allow you to catch more fish and improve fishing experience gained in the process.
 Fishing can only be accessed at one of the various fishing holes to the left of the W2 town Yum-Yum Desert and each of these locations has a unique mixture of fishes across the four tiers.
 Using fishing accessories (line and weight) you can further modify your fishing prowess to target specific fish types.

-A Barbarian fishing build is primarily focused around your tab 3 talents but also require appropriate tab 1 and 2 talents as follows (maxed in order shown unless noted).
+A Barbarian fishing build is primarily focused around your tab 3 talents but also requires appropriate tab 1 and 2 talents as follows (maxed in order shown unless noted).
 You can also obtain the health related talents to boost your mining gains although this kill is generally best left to your Squire instead:

 Tab 2: Firmly Grasp It (1 point) > Absolute Unit > Firmly Grasp It (max) > Tempestuous Emotions (only when you want EXP) > ‘Str’ess Tested Garb

-- Catching Some ZZZ’s: Boosting your away gains for fishing is a good initial priority to maximise your boost the number of fish you earn for your time away from your fisherman.
+- Catching Some ZZZ’s: Boosting your away gains for fishing is a good initial priority to boost the number of fish you earn for your time away from your fisherman.
 Level 50 is a good initial investment as beyond that you’ll see sharp diminishing returns.
 Eventually though you’ll be coming back to max this talent after you get some points into Worming Undercover and Bobbin’ Bobbers.

 - All Fish Diet: Experience gained on fishing means additional talent builds for one of the other Barbarian builds shown here and also helps you progress to the higher tier of fishing rods so a worthwhile investment, albeit last of the core fishing build.

-- STR Summore / Strongest Statues: For leftover points you can invest them in strength or fishing power improving talents although the impact of these is marginal so leave these until last.
+- STR Summore / Strongest Statues: For leftover points you can invest them in strength or fishing power improving talents (through buffing statue gains) although the impact of these is marginal so leave these until last.